ecguerra/Bruno-ElizabethGuerra_P1/notes.md

     - start with boxes to get game mechanics correct
     - look at sprite packages from game bundle to use in interim
 - paw/pawprint cursor
+- "Do you want to break ___?" prompts unique to each object
+- More object leveling up
+- More objects

 ## Other
 - keyCode is apparently deprecated and you should now use code [MDN Reference](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode)